Pio-Trek/JSON-Parsgin-Demo/README.md

 This is a demo app that presents how to retrieves the JSON object from REST API service, convert it to a String object, then parse it to variables, populate to the user and perform all operations on a background thread using AscyncTask class.

-More information check my blog post:
+For more information check my blog post:

 http://sundaydevblog.com/blog/post/example-of-android-json-parsing-from-rest-service